Roman naming conventions: Praenomen

-In imperial times, the praenomen became increasingly confused by the practices of the aristocracy.
+In Imperial times, the altered naming practices of the aristocracy increasingly confused the general use of praenomeni.
 The emperors usually prefixed Imperator to their names as a praenomen, while at the same time retaining their own praenomina; but because most of the early emperors were legally adopted by their predecessors, and formally assumed new names, even these were subject to change.
 Several members of the Julio-Claudian dynasty exchanged their original praenomina for cognomina, or received cognomina in place of praenomina at birth.
-An emperor might emancipate or enfranchise large groups of people at once, all of whom would automatically receive the emperor's praenomen and nomen.
-Yet another common practice beginning in the first century AD was to give multiple sons the same praenomen, and distinguish them using different cognomina; by the second century this was becoming the rule, rather than the exception.
+An emperor might emancipate or enfranchise large groups of people at once, and all of them would automatically obtain the emperor's praenomen and nomen, an extension of the older practice of acquiring purchased Roman citizenship via formal legal adoption by the presiding magistrate.
+Yet another common practice beginning in the 1st century AD was to give multiple sons the same praenomen, and distinguish them using different cognomina; by the 2nd century this was becoming the rule, rather than the exception.
 Another confusing practice was the addition of the full nomenclature of maternal ancestors to the basic tria nomina, so that a man might appear to have two praenomina, one occurring in the middle of his name.

 Under the weight of these practices and others, the utility of the praenomen to distinguish between men continued to decline, until only the force of tradition prevented its utter abandonment.
-Over the course of the third century, praenomina become increasingly scarce in written records, and from the fourth century onward their appearance becomes exceptional.
+Over the course of the 3rd century, praenomina become increasingly scarce in written records, and from the 4th century onward their appearance becomes exceptional.
 The descendants of those who had been granted citizenship by the Constitutio Antoniniana seem to have dispensed with praenomina altogether, and by the end of the western empire, only the oldest Roman families continued to use them.

 Nomen

 The nomen gentilicium, or "gentile name", (Note: Although this use of the term gentile has the same origin as the term used to distinguish non-Jews from the Jewish population, its meaning is purely civil and has nothing to do with ethnic or religious identity; in this use it simply refers to a member of a gens, distinguished by his or her surname, and in this sense the term gentile name is used today without any religious connotation, despite (or perhaps because of) the use of Christian name to refer to personal names.
-In this sense, Romanized Jews could also be gentiles, and gentiles could be Jewish!
+In this mixed sense, Romanized Jews could also be "gentiles", and gentiles could be Jewish!
 This is also the origin of the term gentleman; the association of gentlemen with courtesy developed later.) designated a Roman citizen as a member of a gens.
 A gens, which may be translated as "clan", constituted an extended Roman group of individuals, all of whom shared the same nomen and claimed descent from a common ancestor.
 Particularly in the early Republic, the gens functioned as a state within the state, observing its own sacred rites and establishing private laws, which were binding on its members, although not on the community as a whole.